 Stop Your Jaw Pain with Surgery

 Are you among the 12% of the population who lives with reoccurring jaw pain?
 If you have a disorder of the temporomandibular joint, which connects your jaw to your skull, you can often get the relief you need without surgery.
-Now, there are many noninvasive options to treat jaw pain.
+Now, there are many non-invasive options to treat jaw pain.
 Unfortunately, they may not be enough for everyone.
-If traditional options did not stop your pain, it may be time to consider surgical TMJ treatment in Las Vegas.
-Dr. Pamela West at iSleep Solutions has the options you need to improve your quality of life.
+If traditional options have not stopped your pain, it may be time to consider surgical TMJ treatment in Las Vegas.

 Do I Need Surgical Treatment?

 Surgical treatment for TMJ disorders is only used when nonsurgical options have not provided the desired results.
 It may also be recommended to treat a specific problem that has resulted in the condition, such as scar tissue or a disc that has moved out of position.
-Your TMJ doctor in Las Vegas evaluates your temporomandibular joint to determine with surgical treatment is right for you.
+Your TMJ doctor in Las Vegas will evaluate your temporomandibular joint to determine which surgical treatment is right for you.

 Surgical TMJ Treatments

-An arthroscope has held a commonplace in knee surgery for decades because it allows the joint to be viewed in full detail.
+An arthroscope is commonplace in knee surgery for decades because it allows the joint to be viewed in full detail.
 Now, the miniature telescopic instrument is also used in jaw surgeries.
 General anesthesia is used to ensure your comfort during the procedure as a small incision is made in front of your ear to gain access to the TMJ.
-An arthroscope enters the joint to create a visualization of the area on a large screen to perform a minor surgical procedure, like repairing cartilage damage.
+An arthroscope enters the joint to capture video of the area when performing a minor surgical procedure, like repairing cartilage damage.